VincentTam/vincenttam.github.io/source/_posts/2014-05-31-internet-explorer-a-security-risk-use-firefox-or-chrome.markdown

 categories: [information security, M$ Win*]
 ---

-{% pullquote %}
-I've just read a piece of news about M$'s Internet Explorer on examiner.com.  {" The U.S. authorities has advised Internet users to avoid using IE. "}  As can be seen in the news, the security problem had not yet been fixed.
+I've just read a piece of news about M$'s Internet Explorer on examiner.com.
+The U.S. authorities has advised Internet users to avoid using IE.  As can be seen in the news, the security problem had not yet been fixed.
 Even though some experts have it fixed, I *won't* use IE anymore on my desktop, which runs on [GNU/Linux].
-{% endpullquote %}

 ---
 [GNU/Linux]: https://www.gnu.org/gnu/linux-and-gnu.en.html